koichi-murakami/centos_sdk/README.md

 ~~~

 ## Docker Hub Auto Build
 This repository is linked to docker hub.
-When a new Dockerfile is committed,
+When a new Dockerfile is pushed,
 a process building a correspondig docker image is triggered.